Taming-the-BEAST/Skyline-plots/README.md

 plotSkyline(times, R0_gridded, type='steplines', traces=1000, col=pal.dark(cblue,0.1),ylims=c(0,5))
 ```

-Finally, we can plot both the {% eqinline R_0 %} and the becoming noninfectious rate on a single set of axes.
+Finally, we can plot both the {% eqinline R_e %} and the becoming noninfectious rate on a single set of axes.
 Since we left the dimension of the becoming noninfectious rate at 1, it is constant through time.
 (Normally we would not plot constant parameters over a time period).
 The output should be similar to [Figure 21](#fig:bdsky_out).

 ```R
 plotSkylinePretty(range(times), as.matrix(delta_hpd), type='step', axispadding=0.0, col=pal.dark(cblue), fill=pal.dark(cblue, 0.5), col.axis=pal.dark(cblue),